CHAPTER HOUSE SINGERS Essential information for singing at services in St Mary’s Cathedral

-Dress – we use a smart “black and white” turnout.
-Ladies – white blouse, black skirt (or trousers) and black jacket or cardigan.
-Gents – dark lounge suit, white shirt and sober tie.
-As the Cathedral is well-known for being cold, not just in winter, warm clothing is advised – lots of layers underneath!
+Dress – smart “black and white” turnout.
+Women: white blouse, black skirt (or trousers) and black jacket or cardigan.
+Men: dark lounge suit, white shirt and sober tie.
+The Cathedral is cold, and not just in winter.
+Warm layers of clothing is advised.

-Music – will have been provided at the preceding weekly practice(s) so please remember to bring it with you as spare copies may not be available on the day – be prepared to share if necessary.
-Note that if St. Mary’s Cathedral Choir music is being used this must not be marked in any way or removed from the building.
+Music – will have been provided at the relevant rehearsal.
+Bring it with you as spare copies may not be available on the day.
+Note that if St Mary’s Cathedral Choir music is being used this must not be marked in any way or removed from the building.
 Please listen for and follow any instructions regarding return of borrowed music after the services.

 Order of Service – the morning Eucharist service follows the Scottish Liturgy 1982 (as set out in the tall narrow glossy service booklet specific to St. Mary’s): Evensong is found in the Scottish Prayer Book (1929) p 21 et seq. or on A4 laminated cards.
 Copies of these along with the white service sheet (which gives details of the day’s music and weekly notices) should be available in the choir stalls.
 Note that at the morning Eucharist hymns and anthems etc are not announced, although they generally are at Evensong.
 The choir-specific notes here will be useful – participatory music is marked in bold italics.